maxonrow/challenge-welfare/README.md

 - A secured & transparent platform for the government to provide subsidy/relief to business
 - A platform for government that automate data verification and reporting, facilitate regulatory oversight, reduce operational friction, and eliminate errors associated with manual auditing.

-Nardo Lee, Please help help update this readme file on how to startup and use your project, step by step.
-Thanks :)